MESAHub/mesa/docs/source/installation.rst

 If so, you can learn more about MESA by looking at other pages.

-Read the linked page that summarizes some :ref:`best practices <Best practices>` to keep in mind throughout the lifecycle of your project.
+Read the linked page that summarizes some :ref:`best practices <using_mesa/best_practices:Best practices>` to keep in mind throughout the lifecycle of your project.

 Troubleshooting